a-random-lemurian/firlas-rules/First Last Rules.md

 1. First Last is not allowed to demand that the Drak let him/her go "to Valinor".
 1. First Last is not allowed to blame the Drak for "the fall of Númenor".
 1. First Last is not allowed to compare the Korath to orcs.
-1. First Last is not allowed to call the Heliarch Ringworlds "Narya", "Nenya", and "Vilya".
+1. First Last is not allowed to call the Heliarch Ringworlds "Narya," "Nenya," and "Vilya".
 1. First Last is not allowed to attempt to carry the any Quarg Ringworld to Sagittarius A\* to "Cast it into the fire!
 Destroy it!".
 1. First Last is not allowed to call Sagittarius A\* "Orodruin".
 1. First Last is not allowed to reference "the Lord of the Rings" for any purpose.
 Ever.